top of page

 How many people per year - 2.42 million (2016)

 Game On! - There are a lot of activities rooted in demonstrating the history of Cuyahoga Valley.
-Visitors can take a train ride on the Cuyahoga Valley Scenic Railroad, pay a visit to the Canal Exploration Center, or bike down the Ohio and Erie Canal Towpath Trail.
+Visitors can take a train ride on the Cuyahoga Valley Scenic Railroad, visit the Canal Exploration Center, or bike down the Ohio and Erie Canal Towpath Trail.
 On the Cuyahoga River, visitors enjoy canoeing, kayaking, and fishing.
 On land, visitors go hiking, picnicking, and questing.

-Another popular area and great photo opportunity is the Ledges Trail and Overlook, taking visitors on the edges of sandstone structures and next to towering rocks.
+Another popular area and great photo opportunity is the Ledges Trail and Overlook, taking visitors to the edges of sandstone structures and next to towering rocks.
 Finally, Everett Road Covered Bridge is a perfect backdrop for your Instagram post!

 Closest Small City - Cuyahoga Falls, OH Closest Big City - Akron, OH